X Games: Global expansion

 X Games Asia have been held annually since 1998.

 In May 2003, the X Games held the Global Championships, a special event where athletes from five continents competed across 11 disciplines.
 The event was held in two locations: the Alamodome in San Antonio, Texas, and Whistler, British Columbia.
 The final team results, in order, were the United States, Europe, Australia, Asia, and South America.

 In May 2011, ESPN held a bid to select three host cities in addition to Los Angeles, Aspen, and Tignes, France, to form a six-event calendar for the next three years beginning in 2013.
 In May 2012, the selected cities were announced: Barcelona, Spain; Munich, Germany; and Foz do Iguaçu, Brazil.
 The two European cities have hosted the Summer Olympic Games in the past, whereas Brazil has provided several X Games competitors.
 Since 2010, Winter X Games Europe has been held in Tignes and also began holding events in Norway in 2016.
 An event in Sydney, Australia was held in 2018 and winter and summer events were also planned for 2019 and 2020 in China and a return trip to Norway in 2020.

 X Games Chiba, the first edition to take place in Japan, was introduced in 2022.

+X Games League

+In 2026, the X Games League (XGL) was launched to transform X Games into a year-round global league and introduced city-based teams.
+The inaugural X Games clubs represented Los Angeles, New York City, São Paulo and Tokyo.
+The innagural XGL draft was held in March 2026.
+Each X Games Club featured 10 athletes, five men and five women, selected through the draft to compete together during season.
+Forty athletes were selected from a pool of more than 180 who opted into the draft.
+The team with the highest cumulative score across the season will be crowned the X Games League champion.
+This event made its debut in June 2026 at the X Games in Sacramento, California.
+XC New York won the inaugural summer XGL championship with 2,640 points, while Mizuho Hasegawa finished the season with 680 points and was named MVP.